DantasticWebSolutions/weekly-planner/README.md

 #

 ### Run the project:
-Add .env.local file and paste the following
+Create a .env.local file in the root and paste the following

 ```
 REACT_APP_FIREBASE_API_KEY=AIzaSyAZ7x1rdNgIxB8JBJVKGsHLS3Fc9OpxnWk